Rewiring the Transformer with Depth-Wise LSTMs: Transformer with Depth-Wise LSTM

-Directly replacing residual connections with LSTM units will introduce huge amount of additional parameters and computation.
-Given that the task to compute of the LSTM hidden state is similar to the feed-forward sub-layer in the original Transformer layers, we propose to replace the feed-forward sub-layer with the newly introduced LSTM unit, which only introduces one LSTM unit per layer.
+Directly replacing residual connections with LSTM units will introduce a large amount of additional parameters and computation.
+Given that the task of computing the LSTM hidden state is similar to the feed-forward sub-layer in the original Transformer layers, we propose to replace the feed-forward sub-layer with the newly introduced LSTM unit, which only introduces one LSTM unit per layer, and the parameters of the LSTM can be shared across layers.

-The original Transformer encoder layer only contains two sub-layers: the self-attention sub-layer based on the multi-head attention network to collect information from contexts, and the 2-layer feed-forward network sub-layer to evolve representations with its non-linearity.
+The original Transformer encoder layer only contains two sub-layers: the self-attention sub-layer based on the multi-head attention network and the 2-layer feed-forward network sub-layer.

-For the new encoder layer with the depth-wise LSTM unit (forward propagating across the depth dimension rather than the token dimension) instead of the residual connection, the layer first performs the self-attention computation, then the depth-wise LSTM unit takes the self-attention results and the output and the cell of previous layer to compute the output and the cell of current layer.
-The architecture of the encoder layer with depth-wise LSTM unit is shown in Figure \ref{fig:enc}.
+The encoder layer with the depth-wise LSTM unit, as shown in Figure~\ref{fig:enc}, first performs the self-attention computation, then the depth-wise LSTM unit takes the self-attention results and the output and the cell state of the previous layer to compute the output and the cell state of the current layer.